Be considerate, Re-usable Site Hoarding is more fun, safer and better for the environment

 Perimeters working with Kier delivered a few cheerful additions to the play area at Trevithick School in Camborne.
-Perimeters installed its reusable plastic hoarding across a playground and adjacent field.
+Perimeters installed its reusable hoarding across a playground and adjacent field.
 This turned what could have been a monotone barrier into something all together more jazzy.

 Emphasizing the Considerate Constructor credentials, at the end of the construction phase, Perimeters will carefully dismantle the hoarding, and recondition it ready for re-use.
 What a contrast with timber hoarding that invariable ends up in landfill.

-Also the plastic hoarding doesn’t deteriorate and splinter like timber hoarding might.
+Also the u-PVC hoarding doesn’t deteriorate and splinter like timber hoarding might.
 Whilst construction site workers might wear PPE, many coming into contact with site fencing don’t.
 True whether in a play area, a shopping precinct or busy street.

 In summary, being a Considerate Constructor demands only imagination and the right hoarding supplier.